About the Smoking Data

 The Minnesota Adult Tobacco Survey (MATS) measured current, former, and ever smoking in the adult Minnesota population from 1999 to 2010 using definitions identical to BRFSS for current and ever smokers.

 CDC BRFSS measures smoking status in all 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, and Guam.
-Four-level smoking status and current smoking status for each state/territory can be easily tracked using the Prevalence and Trends Database.
+Four-level smoking status and current smoking status for each state/territory can be easily tracked using the Prevalence Data & Data Analysis Tools.

 Sample size (N) by year for the BRFSS data includes only respondents who answered all questions used to derive smoking status.